marwanfmostafa/Note-Taker/README.md

 ## License

-This project uses a The Unlicense license.
+This project uses the MIT License

 ## How to Contribute